awootton/knotfree-help-content/how-to-fix-internet.md

 Explained for 5th graders

 TL;DR DNS should be 1000 times cheaper by now.
 This forces people into big tech and stifles innovation.
-Now live at [knotfree.net](https://knotfree.net)
+Now live at [knotfree.net](https://knotfree.net).
+Please [sign the petition](https://chng.it/YMmpHyjYwQ) for cheap internet names.

 ### What's the problem?
 There are many complaints about the internet.
 Too many to list here, it only really takes one to need fixing so let's look at one and list the rest later.